Thomas J. Watson: Head of IBM

 Charles Ranlett Flint, who had engineered the amalgamation (via stock acquisition) forming the Computing-Tabulating-Recording Company (CTR) found it difficult to manage the five companies.
 He hired Watson as general manager on May 1, 1914, when the five companies had about 1,300 employees.
-Eleven months later he was made President when court cases relating to his time at NCR were resolved.
+Eleven months later Watson was made President when court cases relating to his time at NCR were resolved.
 Within four years revenues had been doubled to $9 million.
 In 1924, he renamed CTR to International Business Machines.
 Watson built IBM into such a dominant company that the federal government filed a civil antitrust suit against it in 1952.
 IBM owned and leased to its customers more than 90 percent of all tabulating machines in the United States at the time.
 When Watson died in 1956, IBM's revenues were $897 million, and the company had 72,500 employees.

 Throughout his life, Watson maintained a deep interest in international relations, from both a diplomatic and a business perspective.
 He was known as US President Franklin D. Roosevelt's unofficial ambassador in New York and often entertained foreign statesmen.
 In 1937, he was elected president of the International Chamber of Commerce (ICC) and at that year's biennial congress in Berlin stated that the conference keynote would be "World Peace Through World Trade."
 That phrase became the slogan of both the ICC and IBM.